Occupational Therapy (OT)

 -

-Occupational Therapists support children and youth participate in various activities and areas of their lives.
-OTs DO THIS by providing support to develop skills, or making adjustments to the activity or the environment.
+Occupational Therapists support children and youth by helping them participate in various areas of their lives.

 -